When is the Best Time to Visit the Egyptian Pyramids in 2026?

 15 Things to Do in Egypt

-Beyond buzzing up and exploring the majestic places, we can do many other things in Egypt.
+Beyond buzzing around and exploring the majestic places, we can do many other things in Egypt.
 You can indulge yourself in lots of educational and fun activities.
-Here are a series of things that travelers can do in Egypt.
+Here are some things travelers can do in Egypt.

 2. Enjoy Scuba Diving in Hurghada